kelray/USB-9-DOF-IMU-Viewer/README.md

 The code real-time plots data streaming from the 9DOF data from the MPU9250 on three different charts for acceleration, gyration and magnetic field in the X, Y and Z axes, data in the 9 directions can be saved to a CSV file if the "Save Data" checkbox is checked.

 The MPU9250 accelerometer and gyroscope full-scale ranges can be changed on-the-fly from the GUI.
-This feature doesn't apply to the magnetometer since it has a fixed full-scale range of 4800 uT.
+This feature doesn't apply to the magnetometer since it has a fixed full-scale range of 4800 μT.

 The MCP2221A has 4 GPIO pins that can be used for digital input, digital output, analog input and/or analog output.
 In this project I'm using the as digital output only.
 Each digital output can be set or reset by checking the corresponding checkbox in the GUI.
 The low- and high-voltage levels are 0v and 5v, respectively.